SendiAp/Remaining/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.